Must-Reads for Executive Women and Men in the Global Marketplace

 The National Intelligence Council’s 2017 Global Trends Paradox of Progress is a must-read for any executive whose company operates in the global marketplace.
 The report’s depth and breadth covers economic, political, social, technological, and cultural forces.
 Read The Future Summarized and Global Trends and Key Implications Through 2035, or do a deep dive into 200 pages that aid in understanding complex, interrelated trends.

-Articles for Executive Women from Our CEO
+Articles for Executive Women from Beth Hand

 - “It’s An Unequal World for Women in Business: How You Can Gain a Strategic Advantage” – LinkedIn Pulse